SQL Database Threat Detection

 Explore threat detection alerts for your database in the Azure portal

 SQL Database Threat Detection integrates its alerts with Azure Security Center.
-A live SQL security tile within the database blade in the Azure portal tracks the status of active threats.
+A live SQL security tile within the database page in the Azure portal tracks the status of active threats.

-Clicking on the SQL security tile launches the Azure Security Center alerts blade and provides an overview of active SQL threats detected on the database.
+Clicking on the SQL security tile launches the Azure Security Center alerts page and provides an overview of active SQL threats detected on the database.

 Clicking on a specific alert provides additional details and actions for investigating this threat and remediating future threats.